6.7 Female Genital Mutilation

 These procedures take account of the following national guidance publications:

-This chapter was updated in Octopber 2015 to include local developments implemented through the MKSCB FGM Strategy.
-The chapter was further updated in April 2016 to reflect the Serious Crime Act 2015 amendments to the Female Genital Mutilation Act 2013 making it an offence of failing to protect a girl from FGM, creating a civil law measure Female Genital Mutilation Protection Order (FGMPO) and offering lifelong anonymity to victims, where an alleged offence may have been committed.
+This chapter was updated in October 2015 to include local developments implemented through the MK FGM Strategy.
+It was further updated in April 2016 to reflect the Serious Crime Act 2015 amendments to the Female Genital Mutilation Act 2013 making it an offence of failing to protect a girl from FGM, creating a civil law measure Female Genital Mutilation Protection Order (FGMPO) and offering lifelong anonymity to victims, where an alleged offence may have been committed.
 The Female Genital Mutilation and its Management: Royal College of Obstetricians and Gynaecologists guidelines have been updated.
-To reflect the updated April 2016 statutory multi-agency guidance on Female Genital Mutilation, amendments were made in May 2016. .
+To reflect the updated April 2016 statutory multi-agency guidance on Female Genital Mutilation, amendments were made in May 2016.

-Also, from the 31st October 2015, regulated professionals in health and social care professionals, and teacher in England and Wales have a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.
+From 31 October 2015, regulated professionals in health and social care professionals, and teachers in England and Wales have had a duty to report ‘known’ cases of Female Genital Mutilation (FGM) in under 18s to the police.